FTC7393/evlib_book/src/state_machine_framework/Custom-StateMachineBuilder.md

 ```

-Then add a convenience method to it that uses your method you made in [[MyStates|Custom States]].
+Then add a convenience method to it that uses your method you made in [MyStates](Custom States.md).
 ```java
 public class MyStateMachineBuilder extends StateMachineBuilder {
     public MyStateMachineBuilder(StateName firstStateName) {